BibleCorps/ENG-B-CPDV2009-pd-PSFM/README.md

 # ENG-B-CPDV2009-pd-PSFM
 Catholic Public Domain Version in P.SFM format

-This is the development branch.
+This is the source for P.SFM.

-The P.SFM source is at (https://github.com/BeTheLight/ENG-B-CPDV2009-pd-PSFM.)

 The USFM source is at (https://gitlab.com/crosswire-bible-society/cpdv)